Ukraine updates: Belgorod governor says drones shot down – DW – 05/23/2023

 Ukraine updates: Belgorod governor says drones shot down

-Authorities in Russia's Belgorod region said a "counter-terrorism operation" was ongoing after a sabotage group from Ukraine crossed the border.
+Authorities in Russia's Belgorod region said a "counter-terrorism operation" was ongoing after an alleged sabotage group from Ukraine crossed the border.
+Kyiv has denied involvement in the attack.
 DW has the latest.

 https://p.dw.com/p/4Rgwl